Your Personal Tutor

 BY University of Reading 14 March 2017

-If it appears that the relationship between you and your personal tutor is not working as it should, either party can request a re-allocation.
-Please discuss this with your school’s Senior Tutor in the first instance.
-Use the list of Senior Tutors to find yours.
+If you feel the relationship between you and your Personal Tutor is not functioning as it should, you can request a re-allocation.
+Please discuss this with your School’s Senior Tutor in the first instance.

 If your Personal Tutor leaves the University, you will be allocated another Tutor in their place.